apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 ```

 The testing framework uses this state machine to randomly generate executions
 that are described by a set of rules, which we present below.
-Before, we dive
+Before we dive
 into the rules, we have to initialize the state machine for every run:

 ```tla